victorke485/Arduino_Playground/multiple_led_blink/README.md

 ## Multiple LED Blink

-This project demonstrates how to blink amultiple LEDs using an Arduino.
+This project demonstrates how to blink multiple LEDs using an Arduino.

 ---